 Prepare reports to date describing any data on the handling of dual status youth employing the new practices, including demographics of the target population served, any dispositional data, and specific actions taken on behalf of the youth.

-- Identify any adjustments or corrections needed midcourse. - Plan for ongoing training and internal reporting of the initiative's implementation. - Plan for the external ongoing reporting of the initiative's implementation.
+Identify any adjustments or corrections needed midcourse.

+Plan for ongoing training and internal reporting of the initiative's implementation.